DoSomething/contentful-prototype/docs/development/features/school-finder.md

 - `schoolSelectedConfirmation` - Description displayed when user has selected a school.
 This property is optional, default value is `null`.

+**Note** - This would be better implemented as a separate content type with fields instead hijacking the `additionalContent` JSON field of our `ContentBlock` content type.
+We may refactor if the feature will be used by multiple campaigns (was built for Teens For Jeans 2019).

 ### Example

 ```